Whitman College: Admissions

 Whitman's admission selectivity is considered "more selective" by U.S. News & World Report.
 For the Class of 2023 (enrolling Fall 2019), Whitman received 4,823 applications and accepted 2,697 (55.9%), with 425 enrolling.
 The middle 50% range of SAT scores for enrolling freshmen was 630-710 for evidence-based reading and writing, and 610-740 for math.
 The middle 50% ACT score range was 25-31 for math, 30-35 for English, and 28-33 for the composite.

 For 2020, students of color (including non-citizens) made up 36.8% of the incoming class; international students were 8.8% of enrolling freshmen.

-In May 2022, Whitman College announced a $10 million donation made in memory of long time professor of 35 years J.Walter weingart.
+In May 2022, Whitman College announced a $10 million donation made in memory of long-time professor of 35 years J.Walter Weingart.
 The donation is set to fund full scholarships for all in-state students with financial need.
 The J. Waler and Katherine Weingart opportunity scholarship will begin distribution in 2023 and will annually support 500 in-state students.

 Athletics

-Whitman holds membership in the NCAA's Northwest Conference (Division III) and fields nine varsity teams each for men and women.
+Whitman athletics teams are named the Blues.
+The college holds membership in the NCAA's Northwest Conference (Division III) and fields nine varsity teams each for men and women.
 More than 20 percent of students participate in a varsity sport.
-In addition, 70 percent of the student body participates in intramural and club sport.
+In addition, 70 percent of the student body participates in intramural and club sports.
 These sports include rugby union, water polo, lacrosse, dodgeball, and nationally renowned cycling and ultimate teams.
-In 2016, the college adopted the new mascot for the school and its athletes of "the Blues", named after the local mountain range.
-Whitman's athletic teams had formerly used the nickname "Missionaries" much to the delight of students who proudly identified the Whitman as one of the few institutions that used a sexual position as their mascot; however, their teams are also informally known simply as the "Whitties".
+In 2016, the college adopted the new mascot for the school and its athletes of the "Blues", named after the local mountain range.
+Whitman's athletic teams had formerly used the nickname "Missionaries".

 As a junior in 2012–13, basketball player Ben Eisenhardt led the Northwest Conference (NWC) in scoring (442 points), became the first Missionary to be named to the National Association of Basketball Coaches Division 3 All-American Third Team as a junior, and was named NWC Player of the Year.

 The club-sport-level Whitman cycling team has won the DII National Championships for two years, and four times in six years, making them the athletic team at Whitman with the most national championships.
 The women's ultimate team, also a club sports team, finished second to Stanford in Division I play in 2016.

 The football program began in 1892 and ended in March 1977; the last winning season was in 1969.

 Student life

 Of the 1,579 undergraduate students enrolled in Whitman College in the fall of 2019, 55.3% were female and 44.7% male.
 There are over one hundred student activities, many of which focus on student activism and social improvement, such as Whitman Direct Action and Global Medicine.
-A quarter of the student body participates in some for the college's music program, in one of the 15 music groups and ensembles, including three recognized A cappella groups.